LAAC-LSCP/vandam-daylong-demo/README.md

 pip install datalad datalad-osf
 ```

+If anything goes wrong, please check fuller instructions for [installing ChildProject](https://childproject.readthedocs.io/en/latest/install.html), and that you are in the right environment, which may mean doing `source ~/ChildProjectVenv/bin/activate`

-The next step is to clone the dataset :
+The next step is to clone the dataset:

 ```bash
 datalad install https://github.com/LAAC-LSCP/vandam-daylong-demo.git